LucasAlves17/invoice-generator/README.md

 ### Invoices

-The `POST` and `PUT` endpoints needs a header parameter `Authorization`, that is avaliable after the email confirmation.
+The following endpoints need a header parameter `Authorization`, which is available after email confirmation.

 | Endpoints               | Usage                                                              | Params                                                                                                                                         |
 | ----------------------- | ------------------------------------------------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------- |